Go Back | IMI Tours Travel Blog

 A few weeks before the official new year on February 5, the Japanese Cultural Center of Hawaii will be celebrating with their own unique flavor on January 13.
 Events will include mochi pounding, taiko drums and lots of food and games to enjoy.
 Admission is free, so there's no reason to say no to this excellent festival.

-On January 20, this special afternoon event will be at the Ala Moana Hotel, and it'll be perfect for seniors to enjoy.
+On January 20, this special afternoon event will be at the Ala Moana Hotel in Oahu, and it'll be perfect for seniors to enjoy.
 There will be a Lion Dance, calligraphy displays and a special appearance by Chef Martin Yan.
 It'll be starting at 1:50 PM.

 The Narcissus Pageant is set up by the Chinese Chamber of Commerce of Hawaii.
 Here, the ladies of the community are compete, and the Queen and her Court will be chosen for the Year of the Pig.
 This will be at the Hawaii Theater on January 11 from 8 - 10 PM.